freakeinstein/freakeinstein.github.io/_posts/2016-10-20-Q-learning-flappy-bird-game-demystified-(part 1).md

 - same as above.

+---

 ### Deriving update equation for Q learning:

 - We would like to teach our agent through reinforcements  to tackle different situations in the environment.
 Because of that, we want those reinforcements affect the new score calculations.
 The agent's entire action is purely based on those scores.
 Let's say that `Qnew` is our new score.
 Then we could say that, `Qnew = reinforcement`.
 Okey, that will work because, the agent looks for the maximum score value among available actions, since we will be giving a positive number as the reward and a big negative number as punishment, agent will choose the action with positive value which already succeded.

 - This doesn't stop here.
 We want our agent to be future concious.
 It must take current actions with future advandages in mind.
-For the previous case the agent is blind.
+In the previous case, the agent is blind.
 It only acts based on last experiance only, and will only look for local advandages.
 As an example, consider our agent as an ant.
 It should consider exploring the world for better food resources than being localized to get limited bad food.
-SO, what should be our modification? we will look at one step further, to see advandages if we took an action.
+So, what should be our modification? we will look at one step further, to see advandages, if we took an action.
 Mathematically, we wanted to add the maximum score available in the next state if the agent decides to take an action. ie, `Qnew = reinforcement + Max. future score available in the new state`.
 We want to be more flexible on our agent.
-Depending on the problem we're dealing with, we want to place a control over this forseeing capacity of agents.
+Depending on the problem we're dealing with, we want to place a control over this foreseeing capacity of agents.
 Its not a good approach to give same capabilities to every creature in the world we're creating. so we will introduce a `discount paramater` to control future foreseeing capability of that agent. then, `Qnew = reinforcement + (discount) * (Max. future score available in the new state)`.
 Value of discount varies between `0 <-> 1`.

 - Wow.. our equation is getting better and better.
 Now what?
 Yes.. we want our agent be less error prone.
 There may be situations of uncertainities including, agent's perception errors (like misinterpretations of input senses of the agents), special cases in the environments (since the agent is in learning state, it should be able to differentiate special cases) etc. So what we need our agent to do is, keep old information that learned so far with the new ones.
 We could modify our old equation as, `Qnew = [Qold] + [reinforcement + (discount) * (Max. future score available in the new state)]`.